Mergimberisha/vagrant_101/README.md

 #### What is a Enviroment

+Is a location where code runs and data lives

 #### Dev Enviroment

-Is a location where code runs and data lives
+The Developer Environment is where the developers write code, this will likely be on an individual's local machine.

 #### 4 pillars of Devops